illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp1.md

   -
     name: The Room
     points: 10
-    description: Complete and enclosed room
+    description: Complete and enclosed room.
   -
     name: Store Asset
     points: 10
-    description: A Unity Store asset is present
+    description: A Unity Store asset is present.
   -
     name: Lighting
     points: 10
-    description: Bright point light in center of room ceiling
+    description: Bright point light in center of room ceiling.
   -
     name: Planet and Moon
     points: 10
-    description: Planet and moon in center of room
+    description: Planet and moon in center of room.
   -
     name: Text
     points: 10
-    description: Text is sharp and displays NetIDs and controls -
+    description: Text is sharp and displays NetIDs and controls.
+  -
     name: Skybox
     points: 10
-    description: A skybox is present from the external vantage point -
+    description: A skybox is present viewable from the external vantage point.
+  -
     name: Material Maps
     points: 5
-    description: Two walls have the provided albedo and normal maps -
+    description: Two walls have the provided albedo and normal maps.
+  -
     name: Material Tiling
     points: 5
-    description: Two walls have distinct tiling settings -
+    description: Two walls have distinct tiling settings.
+  -
     name: Material Properties
     points: 5